mrgarg/Sentiment-Analysis/README.md

 The analysis is done with the help of **Neural Network**.

-## In the Network Building i use a
+## In the Network Building :-
- • fully connected /dense layer with relu activation
+ 1) fully connected /dense layer with relu activation
- • 2 hidden layer with 16 neurons
+ 2) 2 hidden layer with 16 neurons
- • 1 output layer with 1 neuron( sigmoid activation)
+ 3) 1 output layer with 1 neuron( sigmoid activation) is used.

 **By using above model i got 87 % accuracy on test set and 94 % accuracy on training set.**